Bon Jovi: Burning Bridges and This House Is Not for Sale (2015–2018)

 On July 31, 2015, Bon Jovi released twin lead singles "We Don't Run" and "Saturday Night Gave Me Sunday Morning" for the compilation album Burning Bridges.
 "Saturday Night Gave Me Sunday Morning" had its premiere at the Austrian Radio Ö3 Hitradio on July 17, 2015, and "We Don't Run" premiered at the Brazilian radio Radio Rock on July 20, 2015.
 Burning Bridges was released August 21, 2015.
 According to Bon Jovi, the album serves as a "fan record" to tie in with an accompanying international tour: "It's songs that weren't finished, that were finished, a couple of new ones like the one we released as a single 'We Don't Run' ".

-A Bon Jovi consultant confirmed that a new studio album was planned to be released in 2016 followed by a world tour.
-On September 30, 2015, Jon Bon Jovi announced during a press conference that the title of their upcoming album will be This House Is Not for Sale.
-In the article, he said the following "The record is about our integrity.
-Integrity matters and we're at a place in our career where we don't have anything left to prove."

-The album's lead single, "This House Is Not for Sale", featuring a music video, was released August 12, 2016, which also featured the promotion of unofficial members Hugh McDonald and Phil X to full-time band members.
+The first single from 2016's This House Is Not for Sale was the title track, "This House Is Not for Sale", which was promoted with a music video showing unofficial members Hugh McDonald and Phil X becoming full-time band members.
 On November 4, 2016, the band officially released their 13th studio album, This House Is Not for Sale, which debuted at number one on the Billboard 200 with 129,000 album-equivalent units, of which 128,000 were pure album sales.
 The album was followed by their third live album, This House Is Not for Sale – Live from the London Palladium, released on December 16, 2016.